 Travel insurance reimburses you for travel-related costs as a result of unforeseen events like illness or injury; canceled flights, tours, and cruises; and weather-related events.
 It can also offset the expense of lost, damaged, or delayed luggage.
 Coverage varies between policies, so make sure you compare specific coverages when getting travel insurance quotes.

 How much does motorcycle insurance cost?

-The average annual cost of motorcycle insurance was $702 in 2020.
+Between 2019 and 2020, the average annual cost of liability-only motorcycle insurance ranged from $179 in low-cost states to $248 in high-cost states.
 But how much you pay will depend on the type of motorcycle you ride, the coverage you choose, your driving record, credit history, gender, age, and where you live.
 You may be able to reduce your premium by taking a motorcycle safety course and bundling your motorcycle insurance with other policies.

 What is insurance credit scoring?

 Also called your credit-based insurance score, it’s used by insurers (along with your age, gender, and other factors) to set your premium.
 The score takes into account your payment history, outstanding debts, the length of your credit history, if you’ve recently applied for new credit, and the different types of credit you carry.
 It’s not the same as your regular credit score, but may be prepared by the same companies who create your credit score like FICO.

 Whether cellphone insurance is smart comes down to a few things: how much your phone costs to replace, how high the deductible is, and if you can pay to replace it out of pocket.
 Generally speaking, if you own a high-dollar phone, insurance is a good idea.
 But if you own an older model, the deductible plus insurance premiums could cost you more than buying a replacement.
 If you skip the insurance, just be sure you have the money to buy a new phone.